-The 2015-2023 City of Menlo Park Housing Element was adopted by the City Council on April 1, 2014.
+On April 1, 2014, the City Council adopted the 2015-2023 City of Menlo Park Housing Element.
 The Housing Element included in the General Plan establishes housing objectives, policies and programs in response to community housing conditions and needs.
 The City of Menlo Park Housing Element Program H4.C calls for the City to modify the BMR Guidelines.

-The first set of updates to the BMR Guidelines related to re-instating the City's inclusionary rental housing program in light of recent State law changes was recently adopted by the City Council, upon the Housing Commission's and Planning Commission's recommendations.
+The first set of updates to the BMR Guidelines related to reinstating the City's inclusionary rental housing program in light of recent State law changes was adopted by the City Council April 17, 2018, upon the Housing Commission's and Planning Commission's recommendations.
+While the City's previous practice was to require all BMR units be affordable to low income households, in response to public comments, this update also permitted the City Council to waive this requirement and permit a range of affordability levels to address unmet Housing Element need.

-Additionally, in 2017, the Housing Commission formed a BMR Guidelines subcommittee to review the BMR Guidelines and recommend updates to the City Council.
+This second round of changes implements recommendations from the Housing Commission's BMR Guidelines subcommittee that was formed in 2017.
 The BMR subcommittee met with City staff, Hello Housing staff and the City Attorney's office to discuss a series of recommended changes.
-This second set of updates to the BMR Guidelines, as discussed in this staff report, accomplish the following: (1) modernizes the definitions of household to reflect more inclusiveness; (2) addresses how to handle over-income tenants; (3) aligns City BMR household income and maximum rent limits with San Mateo County's; (4) codifies the City's current practice of maintaining a BMR rental eligibility list and (5) addresses displaced tenants.
+This second set of updates to the BMR Guidelines, as discussed in this staff report, accomplish the following: (1) modernizes the definitions of household to reflect more inclusiveness; (2) addresses how to handle overincome tenants; (3) aligns City BMR household income and maximum rent limits with San Mateo County's; (4) memorializes the City's current practice of maintaining a BMR rental eligibility list; (5) addresses displaced tenants and (6) allows developer to place all BMR units in standalone project on same lot as market rate project if approved by City Council.